 If a student exhibits disruptive behavior, the faculty member may ask the student to stop the behavior.
-If the student does not comply with the professor’s request, he or she will be asked to leave and the professor will indicate the expected appropriate conduct to be able to return to class.
+If the student does not comply with the professor’s request, they will be asked to leave and the professor will indicate the expected appropriate conduct to be able to return to class.
 If the student agrees to the faculty member’s instructions and returns to class but subsequently continues to engage in disruptive behavior during future class sessions, the faculty member will forward written documentation of the student’s behavior to the respective department chairperson, who will meet with the student to review the matter and determine an appropriate course of action.
 While the courses of action will vary, they may include referral to advising or counseling, reduction in grade, or withdrawal from the course.

 If the student does not comply with the course of action and continues to engage in disruptive behavior, the student may be withdrawn from the course after a review conducted by the Dean of Undergraduate Studies.
 This action may have implications for the student’s full-time status, financial aid, health insurance and resident status.